tldr-pages/tldr/pages/linux/pdfgrep.md

 `pdfgrep --with-filename --page-number {{pattern}} {{file.pdf}}`

-- Do a case insensitive search for lines that begin with "foo" and return the first 3 matches.
+- Do a case insensitive search for lines that begin with "foo" and return the first 3 matches:

 `pdfgrep --max-count {{3}} --ignore-case {{'^foo'}} {{file.pdf}}`